2 reasons to buy the 2026 Volkswagen Taigun, 2 reasons not to

 Ad

-With the mid-cycle update, Volkswagen has added several new features, including a panoramic sunroof, a larger 10.25-inch digital driver’s display, front parking sensors and an improved air conditioning system.
-However, it still misses out on equipment offered by many rivals, such as a 360-degree camera, rear sunblinds and ADAS.
+With this mid-lifecycle update, Volkswagen has added several new features, including a panoramic sunroof, a larger 10.25-inch digital driver’s display, front parking sensors and an improved air conditioning system.
+However, the Taigun still lacks equipment such as a 360-degree camera, rear sunblinds and ADAS, which many of its rivals offer.

 The reverse parking camera also remains unchanged from the pre-facelift model and continues to deliver a low-resolution feed.
-In addition, adjusting the volume through the touchscreen requires a three-step process, which is not very user-friendly.
+Moreover, adjusting the volume through the touchscreen requires a three-step process, which is not very user-friendly.

 Prices are ex-showroom, India.